idekhail/XF_Mid2_Lab1/README.md

 # XF_Mid2Lab (Xamarin Forms SQlite)
-Grid with ListView to Display Information of database
+Two way to Display Information of database
+Grid with ListView
+string send to lable